Okerew/Neural-Web/README.md

 1. Note: you can use the input_loader.c file to use specifically made functions which work with the neural web to load inputs by linking it like this `-o neural_web neural_web.c input_loader.c`
 2. Note: the actual code is located in src so you should either unpack files from there into your folder or just compile there
+3. Note: you can use the install.sh script to be able to use the lib thingy.

 ## Architecture Overview